ekstella/ekstella/README.md

 ## 🌟 Hello! 🌟

-I am a 21-years old first year Business Information Technology student with a focus on software development.
+I am a 21-years old second year Business Information Technology student with a focus on software development.

 I use my Github as a way to document my journey with programming!
 Here you'll find my school assignments and hopefully soon own projects as well! ✨